apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>Represents the latest generation observed for this
+<p>observedGeneration is the latest generation observed for this
 ClusterDefinition.
-It corresponds to the ConfigConstraint&rsquo;s generation, which is updated by the API Server.</p>
+It refers to the ConfigConstraint&rsquo;s generation, which is updated by the API Server.</p>
 </td>
 </tr>